Doves (band)

-Doves are an English indie rock band formed in Manchester.
-The band is composed of twin brothers Jez Williams (guitar, vocals) and Andy Williams (drums, vocals), and Jimi Goodwin (bass, vocals, guitar).
-Additionally, the band employs Martin Rebelski, as a touring and session musician on keyboards.
-The band released four studio albums between 2000 and 2009, two of which reached #1 on the UK album charts.
+Doves are an English indie rock band, formed in Wilmslow, Cheshire, in 1998.
+The band is composed of singer and bassist Jimi Goodwin and twin brothers, guitarist Jez and drummer Andy Williams.

+The band released six studio albums between 2000 and 2025, three of which reached #1 on the UK album charts.
 A compilation album, The Places Between: The Best of Doves, was released in April 2010.

 Doves went on hiatus in 2010.
-During this time Goodwin released his first solo album, Odludek (2014), while the Williams brothers regrouped as Black Rivers.
+During this time, Goodwin released his first solo album, Odludek (2014), while the Williams brothers regrouped as Black Rivers.
 In December 2018, Doves announced they were ending their hiatus by performing for the Teenage Cancer Trust at London's Royal Albert Hall on 29 March 2019.
 Further festivals, including some dates with Noel Gallagher, were subsequently announced.
 The band released two new songs: "Carousels" and "Prisoners", in June and July 2020 respectively.
 Their fifth studio album The Universal Want was released in September 2020.
+On 4 November 2024, the band released a new single, "Renegade", alongside the announcement of their sixth studio album Constellations for the Lonely, released on 28 February 2025.

 History

 Formation as Sub Sub (1991–1998)

-The Williams brothers and Goodwin met at high school at age 15.
+The Williams brothers and Goodwin met at Wilmslow High School at age 15.
+Whilst the Williams brothers grew up in Wilmslow, Goodwin grew up in Altrincham, Cheshire.

 All three members played in various local bands during the timeframe, with their paths occasionally crossing.
 After meeting again at The Haçienda in 1989, the three formed Sub Sub, releasing their first single "Space Face" in 1991.
 In 1993 they released "Ain't No Love (Ain't No Use)," which reached No. 3 in the UK Singles Chart.
 On the Williams twins' birthday in February 1996, the band's Ancoats studio caught fire and burned down, leading the band members to abandon their previous dance-oriented style and start afresh as alternative rock band Doves in 1998.
 On the band's change of direction, Jez Williams said: "We were faced with a really black and white decision: throw the towel in or carry on.
 And if you're going to carry on, you've got to put everything into it to justify it, because before that you've lost everything.
 That was quite a liberating feeling, actually."